Jury rejects death sentence for Parkland school shooter in all 17 murders

 “I feel bad for all the parents that wanted the death penalty,” he said.

-While in custody, Cruz attacked a detention deputy who was guarding him, leading to an additional criminal charge that served as a barometer of how potential jurors would feel about deciding his fate.
-Potential jurors broke down in tears when they saw him.
+While in custody, Cruz attacked a detention deputy who was guarding him, leading to an additional criminal charge that served as a barometer of how potential jurors would feel about deciding his fate for the Parkland murders.
+Potential jurors for the jail attack trial broke down in tears when they saw Cruz.
 Ultimately, he pleaded guilty.

 “I am very sorry for what I did and I have to live with it every day and that if I were to get a second chance I would do everything in my power to try to help others,” he said.
 “And I am doing this for you and I do not care if you do not believe me, and I love you and I know you don’t believe me but I have to live with this every day and it brings me nightmares and I can’t live with myself sometimes but I try to push through because I know that’s what you guys would want me to do.”